-Our Commitment To Inclusive Action Speaking Louder Than Diverse Words
+Our Commitment to Inclusive Action Speaking Louder than Diverse Words

-Over the past year, our goal has been to create spaces and experiences that both empower and enable underrepresented groups to thrive unapologetically.
+Over the past three years, our goal has been to create spaces and experiences that both empower and enable underrepresented groups to thrive unapologetically.
 While we have made strides in pursuit of this goal, we have asked ourselves what we can do to ensure the messaging of Let’s Vibe embodies the principles and the values of our organization.
 We’ve dived into the experiences of individuals from all sides of the social spectrum asking them how we can improve our efforts in being inclusive of all people who have female-experienced bodies.
 This is mainly due to the fact this this is immensely important to us and the work that we do.
 From those discussions, we learned that:

 There are descriptors attributed to the traditional identifier of “woman” that exclude members of our community who identify as LGBTQIA regardless of the intent behind it; for example, the sole inclusion of the preferred pronoun of “she, her, hers” without considering non-binary, gender-neutral, and gender-fluid preferences.